Bob-586/profiles/README.md

 Bash Aliases

 # INSTALL:
-Download from guthub to /opt/profiles and extract there...
+Download from guthub to /home/$USER/profiles and extract there...

+Then: sudo mv /home/$USER/profiles/ /opt/

-Next: cd into this folder: /opt/profiles
+Next: goto this folder: cd /opt/profiles

 Now, as a non-Root USER from a console: ./install.sh